UBC-NSS/www/README.md

 ### Photos: Headshots
 I use gThumb to crop the image into a square, and then save it in the /files/people-photos directory.
+IMPORTANT: Due to noted security concerns, downsize the image to a maximum size of 300x300.

 ### Publications: DBLP Query Tool
 Just navigate to the /dynamic-dblp directory and call make.